go-rod/go-rod.github.io/emulation.md

 You can also set the default device for all pages by using [Browser.DefaultDevice](https://pkg.go.dev/github.com/go-rod/rod#Browser.DefaultDevice).

-Emulation is activated by default (using the [Devices.LaptopWithMDPIScreen](https://github.com/go-rod/rod/blob/bc44c39c9b4352c15d00bef6f6a1071205d2c388/lib/devices/list.go#L616) device), which overrides some of the default browser settings, which is better in terms of coherence (i.e., it helps to perform repeteable tests).
+Emulation is activated by default (using the [Devices.LaptopWithMDPIScreen](https://github.com/go-rod/rod/blob/bc44c39c9b4352c15d00bef6f6a1071205d2c388/lib/devices/list.go#L616) device), which overrides some of the default browser settings, which is better in terms of coherence (i.e., it helps to reproduce tests).

-You can disable the Device Emulation feature passing the special _Clear_ device as DefaultDevice.
+You can disable the Device Emulation feature passing the special _Clear_ device to the `Browser.DefaultDevice`.

 ```go
 browser.DefaultDevice(devices.Clear)